shreesha-1990/Blog-Tagger/README.md

 Tagging bolg articles using multilabel classification

 Using selenium with chrome driver for scraping.
-Down load chrome driver appropriate for the version of chrome you are using.
+Download chrome driver appropriate for the version of chrome you are using.
 Unzip and place in same directory as python notebook.